AleshaOleg/holy-grail-markup/STATISTICS.md

 ## Statistics

-Here a statistics for each of implementation.
-Declarations, selectors, rules, selectors per rule and declarations per rule for CSS files gets with a help of [grunt-css-count](https://www.npmjs.com/package/grunt-css-count) module.
+Here a statistics for each of implementation/examples.
+Also available as `.xlsx` file in the root of project - `statistics.xlsx` Declarations, selectors, rules, selectors per rule and declarations per rule for CSS files gets with a help of [grunt-css-count](https://www.npmjs.com/package/grunt-css-count) module.
 You can see this statics by run Gruntfile.js:

 `npm i`